ItsBarMor/AI-Driven-Cybersecurity/ReadMe.md

 ```
 Run all cells to reproduce the training, attack simulation, and verification graphs.

-# Team
-* Adi Haim
-* Afik Aharon
-* Bar Mor
-* Ron Noiman

-# Disclaimer
-This code is for educational and research purposes only.
-The attack vectors demonstrated here should only be used on systems you own or have explicit permission to test.

 ### 4. Run the MVP Interface (Prototype)
 To launch the interactive web dashboard and test emails in real-time:
 ```bash